nicklayb/labyrelm/README.md

 # Gelm of life

 Elm implementation of popular Conway's game of life.
-Only used to learning
+Only used to learning.

 ## Why?